-A new version of BIND, BIND 8.1.2, is shipped with HP-UX 11i.
+new at 11i BIND 8.1.2, is shipped with HP-UX 11i.
 This version supports Dynamic updates via the Dynamic Domain Name Server (DDNS).

 NOTE The Dynamic updates, however, are NOT secure, and you are advised to put security mechanisms in place before using this feature.